 Management tools for monitoring ratios

-By 2023, the number of independent restaurants has risen by 4%, i.e. around 4,600 additional openings, mainly in the fast-food sector (Source: Le Figaro).
-In such a context, having good ratios gives you a strategic advantage in guaranteeing the survival and profitability of your outlet.
+By 2023, the number of independent restaurants has risen by 4%, i.e. an additional 4,600 openings, mainly in the fast-food sector (Source: Le Figaro).
+In such a context, having good ratios and KPIs gives you a strategic advantage in guaranteeing the survival and profitability of your outlet.
 For example, a restaurant able to reduce its raw materials ratio while maintaining the quality of its dishes can offer attractive prices without cutting into its profitability.

-To achieve this goal, management tools are essential.
-They allow you toautomate calculations,analyze discrepancies and quickly make the right decisions.
-For example, the Innovorder backoffice enables you to collect the data you need to calculate these ratios, and export them very easily.
-You can also create monthly reports with over 40 indicators and graphs (hourly income, profitability by product, sales ranking, footfall, etc.).
+To achieve this goal, management tools are essential allies.
+They allow youto automate calculations,analyze variances, and quickly make the right decisions.
+For example, the Innovorder point-of-sale software lets you collect the data needed to calculate these ratios and export it very easily.
+You can also create monthly reports featuring over 40 metrics and charts (hourly revenue, profitability by product, sales rankings, foot traffic, etc.).

-Restaurants able to optimize their costs can not only stabilize their cash flow but also invest in differentiation, for example in digital tools, to attract an increasingly demanding clientele.
+Restaurants that are able to optimize their costs can not only stabilize their cash flow but also invest in ways to set themselves apart—such as digital tools—in order to attract an increasingly discerning clientele.

 -